This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium bowl, whisk together egg, milk, vanilla, and sugar.
-Add flour, salt, and cinnamon and whisk vigorously to remove lumps.
-Set aside.
+• Mix the Wet Ingredients: In a medium bowl, whisk together the egg, milk, vanilla, and sugar.

-• In a separate small bowl, mix together 1 teaspoon of sugar and ⅛ teaspoon of cinnamon for the topping.
-Sprinkle over the top of the batter.
+• Add the Topping: In a small bowl, mix together 1 teaspoon of sugar and ⅛ teaspoon of cinnamon, then sprinkle it over the batter.

 Notes